 - If they blinked as though thinking, indeed if they didn’t just say their lines straight from beginning to end but paused for effect: “-And *you*.. you positively *reek* of Militech”

-- If they asked if someone else had a stick of pineapple gum
+- If they quietly asked if someone else had a stick of pineapple gum

 - If they seemed remotely concerned for their partner in rhyme, acting like big brother or sister figure

-- About how racism and tribalism is still a serious problem
+- About how racism and tribalism are still deeply serious problems

-- If someone were on the street alone homeless and crying, expressing social problems generally
+- If someone were on the street alone homeless and crying, expressing reel social problems generally

 - Long term side effects of constant drug use of all kinds – chemical or informational